-Make your nonna proud tonight: this recipe features everything you need to have an Italian-style feast.
-The centerpiece is the Parmesan-crusted chicken, which is baked in the oven to make the cheese nice and melty.
-But the linguine pasta on the side is practically a complete dish in its own right, featuring roasted tomatoes with a creamy lemon sauce.
+Make your nonna proud tonight: This recipe features everything you need to have an Italian-style feast.
+The centerpiece is the Parmesan-crusted chicken, which is baked to make the cheese nice and melty.
+But the spaghetti is practically a complete dish in its own right, featuring roasted tomatoes with a creamy lemon sauce.
 Get your knives ready for slicing in and set your forks to twirl, because you’ll wanna eat up every last bite.

 Produced in a facility that processes milk, eggs, fish, shellfish, tree nuts, peanuts, wheat, and soybean.

-Adjust rack to middle position and preheat oven to 450 degrees.
+Adjust rack to middle position and preheat oven to 425 degrees.
 Bring a large pot of salted water to a boil.
 Line a baking sheet with foil and lightly oil.
 Wash and dry all produce.
+Cut tomatoes into ½-inch-thick wedges.
+Peel and mince or grate garlic.
 Zest and quarter lemon.
-In a small bowl, combine panko, half the Fry Seasoning, half the Parmesan, and a drizzle of oil.
+In a small bowl, combine panko, half the Fry Seasoning, half the Parmesan, and 1 TBSP olive oil.
 Season with salt and pepper.

 Add half the tomatoes to pot with spaghetti.
 Season with salt and pepper; toss to combine.
 Divide pasta and chicken between plates.
 Top pasta with remaining tomatoes and Parmesan.
 Serve with any remaining lemon wedges on the side.